 In other cases, teachers start out on Bloomz and it organically becomes a one-way dissemination of information.
 And some teachers prefer to use it in this way – Bloomz gives teachers the ability to turn parent communication off.
 But we have seen some amazing thriving communities where parents are active contributors to their classroom pages.
 Could this be something you are striving for?

-Here are five ways teachers can actively engage parents in Bloomz –
+Here are six ways teachers can actively engage parents in Bloomz – There are many more ways, and we would love to see your ideas in the comments below.

 - Simply ask parents to like and or comment on your posts– This has two direct benefits to the teacher.
 You will have a running record of who has seen and digested the information you post, as well as quickly engages your users.
 If they open the app and like something, chances are they will be more apt to contribute, and check out other things on your page.